Anthrax: Mechanism

-The lethality of the anthrax disease is due to the bacterium's two principal virulence factors: the poly-D-glutamic acid capsule, which protects the bacterium from phagocytosis by host neutrophils, and the tripartite protein toxin, called anthrax toxin.
-Anthrax components: protective antigen (PA), edema factor (EF), and lethal factor (LF).
+The lethality of the anthrax disease is due to the bacterium's two principal virulence factors: the poly-D-glutamic acid capsule, which protects the bacterium from phagocytosis by host neutrophils; and the tripartite protein toxin, called anthrax toxin, consisting of protective antigen (PA), edema factor (EF), and lethal factor (LF).
 PA plus LF produces lethal toxin, and PA plus EF produces edema toxin.
 These toxins cause death and tissue swelling (edema), respectively.

 To enter the cells, the edema and lethal factors use another protein produced by B. anthracis called protective antigen, which binds to two surface receptors on the host cell.
 A cell protease then cleaves PA into two fragments: PA20 and PA63.
 PA20 dissociates into the extracellular medium, playing no further role in the toxic cycle.
 PA63 then oligomerizes with six other PA63 fragments forming a heptameric ring-shaped structure named a prepore.
 Once in this shape, the complex can competitively bind up to three EFs or LFs, forming a resistant complex.
 Receptor-mediated endocytosis occurs next, providing the newly formed toxic complex access to the interior of the host cell.
 The acidified environment within the endosome triggers the heptamer to release the LF and/or EF into the cytosol.
 It is unknown how exactly the complex results in the death of the cell.

 Edema factor is a calmodulin-dependent adenylate cyclase.
 Adenylate cyclase catalyzes the conversion of ATP into cyclic AMP (cAMP) and pyrophosphate.
 The complexation of adenylate cyclase with calmodulin removes calmodulin from stimulating calcium-triggered signaling, thus inhibiting the immune response.
 To be specific, LF inactivates neutrophils (a type of phagocytic cell) by the process just described so they cannot phagocytose bacteria.
-Throughout history, lethal factor was presumed to cause macrophages to make TNF-alpha and interleukin 1, beta (IL1B).
+Throughout history, lethal factor was presumed to cause macrophages to make TNF-alpha and interleukin 1 beta (IL1B).
 TNF-alpha is a cytokine whose primary role is to regulate immune cells, as well as to induce inflammation and apoptosis or programmed cell death.
-Interleukin 1, beta is another cytokine that also regulates inflammation and apoptosis.
+Interleukin 1 beta is another cytokine that also regulates inflammation and apoptosis.
 The overproduction of TNF-alpha and IL1B ultimately leads to septic shock and death.
-However, recent evidence indicates anthrax also targets endothelial cells that line serous cavities such as the pericardial cavity, pleural cavity, and peritoneal cavity, lymph vessels, and blood vessels, causing vascular leakage of fluid and cells, and ultimately hypovolemic shock and septic shock.
+However, recent evidence indicates anthrax also targets endothelial cells that line serious cavities such as the pericardial cavity, pleural cavity, and peritoneal cavity, lymph vessels, and blood vessels, causing vascular leakage of fluid and cells, and ultimately hypovolemic shock and septic shock.